30 Best Things to Do in Baltimore, Maryland (+ Nearby Attractions!)

-If you’re traveling to Baltimore last minute, you want to ensure you have tours and lodging booked ahead of time!
-Below are some of our top picks for both to help you plan!
+If you’re traveling to Baltimore last minute, have your lodging and tours booked ahead!
+Below are some of my top picks for both!

-4. Fells Point Food Tour in Baltimore (likely to sell out fast)
+- Fells Point Food Tour in Baltimore (likely to sell out fast – book ahead!)

-6. Sailing Tour on the Chesapeake Bay (historical maritime tour)
+- Sailing Tour on the Chesapeake Bay (perfect summer option)

-In this article, we’ve compiled a list of all the top attractions in Baltimore that you should be sure not to miss, especially if you’re visiting for the first time!
+In this article, I’ve compiled a list of all the top attractions in Baltimore that you should be sure not to miss, especially if you’re visiting for the first time!

 If you have extra time in the city, definitely consider one of these amazing day trips from Baltimore to see what sits outside of the city (and beyond).